matrix-org/synapse/docs/log_contexts.md

 there is now nothing waiting for its return, so the request context is never cleared.

-To reiterate, this problem only arises when *both* ends of a deferred chain are dropped.
-Dropping the the reference to a deferred you're supposed to be calling is probably bad practice, so this doesn't actually happen too much.
+To reiterate, this problem only arises when *both* ends of a awaitable chain are dropped.
+Dropping the the reference to an awaitable you're supposed to be calling is probably bad practice, so this doesn't actually happen too much.
 Unfortunately, when it does happen, it will lead to leaked logcontexts which are incredibly hard to track down.